eraofchaos/eraofchaos.github.io/units/Imp.md

  **Unit Soul:** [ Imp](/Items/unt_62/)

  **Unit description:** Impulse: Unit has a chance to revive with full health after death.

+ **Unit second description :** Can be revived endlessly.
+Causes stun in the targets.
+Can be enhanced by the Pit Fiend.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.